-Maintain: Locations where the prevailing existing built and natural attributes should be maintained, protected, and replicated throughout.
-Generally these areas are mostly uniform in both the built and natural contexts, but can vary from one to another in regards to their various attributes (architectural style, block pattern, natural features, etc.).
+Locations where the prevailing existing built and natural attributes should be maintained, protected, and replicated throughout.
+Generally these areas are mostly uniform in both the built and natural contexts, but can vary from one to another in regards to their attributes (architectural style, block pattern, natural features, etc.).
 These attributes vary depending on the time period when the built context was created, any natural or man-made barriers that define their respective borders and edges, and other key elements that influenced an area such as socioeconomic conditions.
-For example, an older residential area versus a new residential area can have very different built and natural attributes that should be maintained, protected, and replicated.
-This does not mean that infrastructure investments and mixing of complementary land uses should not be introduced into older, well established areas of the community, or that newer neighborhoods should not evolve in the future as housing needs and demographic changes cause new requirements for different housing options and consumer needs.
+For example, an older residential area versus a newer residential area can have very different built and natural attributes that should be maintained, protected, and replicated.
+This does not mean that newer neighborhoods should not evolve in the future as housing needs and demographic changes cause new requirements for different housing options and consumer needs.
 Past examples of Maintain areas include Restaurant Row, single-family residential infill on platted vacant lots, and areas with neighborhood conservation districts.